Thomas-Barry1/teachgenie-unc/documentation-plan.md

 pip install pytest
 `

-Enter the following command to run the tests:
+First, navigate to the root directory.
+Then, enter the following command to run the tests:

 `
 PYTHONPATH=backend pytest backend/tests -v